FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 * `Java 8`

 ### Installation Steps

-#### Setting up your Lichess configuration and Compiling the Web App.
+#### Setting up your Lichess configuration and Compiling the Web App

 1. Fork the lila project from github on your computer: `git clone https://github.com/ornicar/lila.git`